felipesalvadordev/Azure-Samples/README.md

 # Azure Samples
 This repository contains Azure samples that i´ve created for my own learning.
 Samples will be indepentent of programming languages.
 All will be create with Infrastructure As Code tools, being Bicep or Terraform.
+Some examples are deployed with Github Actions.